dariogarcia/dariogarcia.github.io/_posts/2022-05-22-scientific-publications.md

 Authors can choose to publicly disclose their authorship on ORCs and ERCs.
 In either case, the platform is always aware of identities, so that conflicts of interest can be always publicly advertised.
 In case of malpractice detection, identities may be released.
 Authors have to declare and keep updated their conflicts within the platform.
 Automatic conflict is labeled to authors from the same institution, or authors that have co-authored either ORCs or ERCs.

-Authors have the right to flag ORCs and ERCs for a series of malpractices:
+Authors have the right to flag ORCs and ERCs for a series of malpractices, which are handled by moderators:
 * false authorship of a contribution
 * prevaricating reviews / false replication report
 * plagiarism